 In addition to these essentials, King said it’s also important to look for brightening and anti-aging ingredients.
 “For brightening, vitamin C is best,” she noted.
 Licorice root extract, arbutin and azelaic acid are also great for brightening, but King noted they could be irritating for some.
 To help target crepiness and fine lines, King said you should look for ingredients like retinol and bakuchiol.

-The best under eye patches and masks of 2022
+The best under eye patches and masks in December 2023

 Below are a handful of expert-recommended under-eye patches that are formulated to nourish the under-eye area.
 All of the patches we recommend include expert-approved ingredients like vitamin C, hyaluronic acid and glycerin.